suikuroMi/v3/README.md

 ### 🎧 Audio & AI Hearing
 * **Whisper Integration**: High-accuracy transcription using OpenAI's Whisper model.
 * **Livestream Mode**: Real-time transcription and translation of online streams with automated SRT generation.
+* Note: The transcription is still not good enough as it sometimes it cuts the word*

 ---